mehulagg/gitlab/doc/administration/pages/index.md

 1. Users can now configure it in their [projects' settings](../../user/project/pages/pages_access_control.md).

 NOTE:
-For this setting to be effective with multi-node setups, it has to be applied to all the App nodes and Sidekiq nodes.
+When access control is enabled, running `gitlab-ctl reconfigure` will automatically generate necessary secrets, if needed, and add them to `/etc/gitlab/gitlab-secrets.json` file.
+On multi-node setups, this means the above steps should be done on one of the nodes first.
+Then, the resultant `gitlab-secrets.json` file should be copied to other Pages, Sidekiq, and App nodes before editing `gitlab.rb` file and running `sudo gitlab-ctl reconfigure` on those nodes.
+Else, each of the reconfigures will populate different secrets and functionality will fail.

 #### Disabling public access to all Pages websites